iBridges GUI#

 Use the Check

 button to validate your configuration file.
 If your configuration file is not correct the program will guide you to add the required fields.
-Once all checks have passed, save your environment file.
+Once all checks have passed, use the Save As

 Connection#